-In order to enhance the capital adequacy and to meet the funding requirements, the Bank issued non-convertible unsecured subordinated bonds of RO 50 Million (50,000,000 units of RO 1 each) for a tenor of five years and one month in April 2012 through private placement.
+The Bank issued non-convertible unsecured subordinated bonds of RO 50 Million (50,000,000 units of RO 1 each) for a tenor of five years and one month in April 2012 through private placement.
 The bonds are listed in the Muscat Securities Market and are transferable through trading.
-The bonds carry a fixed coupon rate of 5.5% per annum (2012: 5.5% per annum), payable semi-annually with the principal payable on maturity.
+The bonds carry a fixed coupon rate of 5.5 % per annum (2014: 5.5% per annum), payable semi-annually with the principal payable on maturity.